Title Insurance: What You Need To Know

 - Conflicting ownership claims, such as will complications and similar disputes

 - Outstanding lawsuits, liens and other encumbrances against the property that invalidate the seller’s legal claim

-- Erroneous or flawed records, including honest mistakes like incorrect signatures
+- Erroneous or flawed public records, including honest mistakes like incorrect signatures

 - Outright fraud and/or forgery